Last updated on February 26th, 2023 at 12:35 am

 I bought a house because I hadn’t accumulated wealth, and believed that would be the fastest way to catch up (funny, funny girl).
 I castigated myself for every book bought and every skein of yarn added to my collection – no matter how much joy it gave me – because that was getting in the way of accumulating wealth.

 I never got to be good at hoarding money, but I sure got good at convincing myself that’s what I needed to do.
 And when I started writing at 8 Women Dream, I did it with the goal of turning my failed, shameful behavior around.

-Some of my behavior has changed, but some hasn’t.
+Some of my behavior has changed, but some haven’t.
 And you know what?
-I don’t feel ashamed any more.
+I don’t feel ashamed anymore.

-My financial circumstances are not much different than they were two years ago, and yet instead of feeling like a failure and a loser, I feel proud.
+My financial circumstances are not much different than when I started writing about my finances, and yet instead of feeling like a failure and a loser, I feel proud.
 Why?
 Because I spend as much money as I possibly can.
 The difference is, I spend it mindfully and locally.

 It’s not a big statement; in fact, it’s something Katz writes in passing.
 Talking about the importance of localizing food production, he says: